alindragut/web_scraper/README.md

 **[http://localhost:8000/docs](http://localhost:8000/docs)**

-You can see the endpoint, its required schema, and test it directly from your browser.
+You can see the endpoint, its required schema and test it directly from your browser.

 #### `POST /match` Endpoint